By Alan G. Orlowsky, J.D., C.P.A.

 The nephews and nieces argued that the caretaker had exercised undue influence over the deceased, and therefore was not entitled to the bequest — which to me seemed trivial relative to the size of the estate.
 Although the bequest was upheld in court, the challenge was costly, it caused delays, and it upset Gwen’s devoted caretaker.

-Solution: Make your feelings known to your executor and beneficiaries — preferrably before you die — about which people you wish to leave bequests to.
+Solution: Make your feelings known to your executor and beneficiaries — preferably before you die — about which people you wish to leave bequests to.
 If you think this may cause conflict, explain in a letter why you feel the way you do; send the letter to all relevant beneficiaries and attach a copy of it to your will.
 Ideally, you should resolve potential disagreements and quell hostilities (as much as possible) while you are still alive.

 Rosita, a hard-working, 54-year-old, divorced mother of one child, died recently after a long battle with AIDS.
-Fortunately, she had revised her estate plan immediately after her divorce, removing her former husband as the beneficiary, executor and trustee.
+Fortunately, she had revised her estate plan immediately after her divorce, removing her former husband as the beneficiary, executor, and trustee.
 Rosita named her daughter, a junior in high school, as the sole beneficiary; and named her best friend Carly as executor and trustee.

 I had advised Rosita against naming Carly as trustee because Carly had no experience managing a trust, nor was she equipped to handle the conflicts that I expected to arise with the ex-husband.
 I suggested an institutional trustee, but Rosita insisted on naming Carly, whom she trusted.

 When Rosita died, the ex-husband indeed hired a lawyer and demanded control over the estate, claiming he would do a better job than Carly in managing the trust funds for his daughter’s benefit.
-Noting that he was insolvent, at Carly’s request I spent a considerable amount of time convincing the ex-husband’s lawyer that he could not possibly win this battle, before they backed off.
+Noting that he was insolvent, at Carly’s request I spent a considerable amount of time convincing the ex-husband’s lawyer that he could not possibly win this battle before they backed off.
 But the ex-husband conceivably could cause more trouble down the road.
 This was all too much for Carly — she resigned as trustee and gave the job to the successor trustee, a large financial institution.

 Solution: If there is any chance of a conflict or dispute among family members, appoint an institutional trustee.
 Your best friend may feel honored to be appointed, but the work of resolving conflicts can be substantial — not to mention the work of investing, managing, and distributing trust funds.